 The Organization measures fair value using a three-level hierarchy for fair value measurements based upon the transparency of inputs to the valuation of an asset or liability.
 Inputs may be observable or unobservable and refer broadly to the assumptions that market participants would use in pricing the asset or liability.
-Observable inputs reflect the assumptions market participants would use in pricing the asset or liability.
+Observable inputs reflect the assumptions market participants would use in pricing the asset or liability based on market data obtained from sources independent of the reporting entity.
 Unobservable inputs reflect the reporting entity's own assumptions about the assumptions that market participates would use in pricing the asset or liability developed based on the best information available in the circumstances.